Discord-Token/MassDN-Token-Generator/README.md

-# MassDN-Token-Generator
+### Shitty 3000 usd token generator!

-A Discord Token Generator which used to be sold for 3K by MassDN
+Generator made by vida and sold by MassDN for 3000 usd which was patched everytime it was released to the people <3